 Answer: The 3 components in SAS programming are:

 Q #3) Enlist the syntax rules followed in SAS statements.

 Answer: SAS program is written in Editor Window.
-Here it contains a series of statements followed by proper syntax in an order for the SAS program to understand it.
+Here, it contains a series of statements followed by the proper syntax in an order for the SAS program to understand it.

-- End of any statement is marked by a semicolon (;).
+- The end of any statement is marked by a semicolon (;).